 - Carry snacks and water.

-- Get travel insurance.
-A broad range of coverages are available to suit your needs whether it’s emergency medical, dental, transportation benefits or trip cancellation and interruption benefits, or all of the above.
+- The Government of Canada recommends purchasing travel insurance.
+There’s a broad range of coverages available to suit your needs.
 Just make sure you read your policy and are familiar with all the coverages, benefits, exclusions and limitations.

 The 2nd thing you want to do in any travel emergency is to act smart and calculating.
 When you’re in a sudden or unforeseen medical travel emergency, the key thing to remember is that leaders don’t wait.
 They’re assertive and act fast.

 What to do when you’re in an emergency